jcslm001/murty.io/readme.md

 ## Contribute

-If you have an idea for a website update or have found a bug, please [submit a new issue](https://bitbucket.org/brendanmurty/murty.io/issues/new).
+If you have an idea for a website update or have found a bug, please [add to the Trello board](https://trello.com/b/ag7rb8Hk/murtyio).

 ## License